moisesjbc/moblok/README.md

 The libraries SDL, SDL_image and SDL_mixer, as well as their dependencies are property of their respective owners.
 The licenses for every library used by the game are present in the directory "share/moblok/license/sdl*.

-The music played in the game (directory "share/moblok/music/Tetris_theme.ogg") has been downloaded from Wikimedia Commons in the next url: http://commons.wikimedia.org/wiki/File:Tetris_theme.ogg?uselang=es.
+The music played in the game (directory "share/moblok/music/Tetris_theme.ogg") has been downloaded from Wikimedia Commons on [this url](http://commons.wikimedia.org/wiki/File:Tetris_theme.ogg?uselang=es).
 As stated by that url, the music has been made by Bogozi and it is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license (CC BY-SA 3.0).
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

+The font used in the game is [LiberationSans-Bold.ttf](http://en.wikipedia.org/wiki/Liberation_fonts).

 ## Changelog